jyotsna-penumaka/2020-sensor-miniproject/Report.md

 ### Contributors: Jyotsna Penumaka (BU ID: U13844479), Emanuel Perez (BU ID: U74196797)

+#### We both contributed equally to the completion of the project.
+We had multiple zoom meetings over which we brainstormed and worked on the various tasks.
+We worked on separate repos and wrote our code for every task to make the most of this learning experience.

 ## Task 0
 #### 1) What is the greeting string issued by the server to the client upon first connecting?